AmanKaurPreet/SamsungSiteClone/README.md

 - **JavaScript:** For interactive elements and dynamic content.
 - **Bootstrap:** (Optional) For additional styling and responsive grid system.

+## Live Demo

+You can view the live version of the Samsung Site Clone at [Samsung Site Clone Live Demo](https://amankaurpreet.github.io/SamsungSiteClone/).

 ## Installation

 To run this project locally, follow these steps: